Parenting without Conflict

 We provide all those who attend with a Parent/Carer Handbook.

 Restorative Thinking (Parenting without Conflict) covers the following topics:

-- understanding different stages of your child’s development
+- Understanding the different stages of a child’s development

 We offer this programme within education settings (Children’s Centres, Primary and Secondary Schools).
 We provide facilitators to deliver the programme in your setting and also offer the programme via a Licence Agreement.
 We train practitioners to deliver Restorative Thinking (Parenting without Conflict) in-house, providing a comprehensive facilitator manual and participant handbooks, supporting delivery staff with wrap-around support and annual refresher courses.